shabat/day.io/README.md

 ```

 P.S
-.env file was removed from .gitignore on purpose for more convinience of the person that will test this
+.env file was removed from .gitignore.
+This was done intentionally to make testing easier